SamuelUdeh/AWS-static-website/README.md

 ```

 ### Step 5: Upload Static Files
-Ensure your static files are located in the directory specified by var.source_directory.
-Terraform will automatically upload them to the S3 bucket during apply.
+Ensure your static files are in the directory specified by var.source_directory.
+Terraform will automatically upload them to the S3 bucket when they are applied.

 ### Step 6: Access Your Website
 - Retrieve the S3 bucket  CloudFront domain from the Terraform outputs.